BuidlGuidl/abi.ninja/CONTRIBUTING.md

-# Welcome to Scaffold-ETH 2 Contributing Guide
+# Welcome to ABI Ninja Contributing Guide

-Thank you for investing your time in contributing to Scaffold-ETH 2!
+Thank you for investing your time in contributing to ABI Ninja!

 This guide aims to provide an overview of the contribution workflow to help us make the contribution process effective for everyone involved.

 ## About the Project

-Scaffold-ETH 2 is a minimal and forkable repo providing builders with a starter kit to build decentralized applications on Ethereum.
+ABI Ninja is a tool to interact with any contract on Ethereum, using the Contract address (if it's verified) or its ABI + Contract address.

+The current version is built with [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2).

 Read the [README](README.md) to get an overview of the project.

-### Vision

-The goal of Scaffold-ETH 2 is to provide the primary building blocks for a decentralized application.

-The repo can be forked to include integrations and more features, but we want to keep the master branch simple and minimal.

 ### Project Status